VedantSharma1/geometrical-shooter-multiplayer/readme.md

-Online multiplayer video game using JavaScript, the HTML canvas, and Node.js
+Multiplayer video game using JavaScript, the HTML canvas, and Node.js